-Manufacturing Related Advances Enabling Current and Emerging Displays (including Flexible or Curved Devices, 3D Displays, Wearable, Multifunctional Display Architectures, etc.).
+Manufacturing-Related Advances Enabling Current and Emerging Displays (including Flexible or Curved Devices, 3D Displays, Wearable, Multifunctional Display Architectures, etc.).

-The advent of new display technologies and form factors, along with the incorporation of added functionalities in the display, are , driving the requirements for new materials, processing equipment and techniques.
-These sessions will focus on the manufacturing developments enabling new display applications such as 3D displays, large-sized OLED displays, transparent displays, sensor-integrated display panels (e.g., touch sensing, optical sensing, etc.), as well as novel approaches for the manufacture of existing displays or display components.
+These sessions will focus on manufacturing related developments enabling new display technologies and form factors, along with the incorporation of added functionalities.
+This may include 3D displays, transparent displays, sensor-integrated display panels (e.g., touch sensing, optical sensing, etc.), as well as novel approaches for manufacturing of existing displays.

-Manufacturing of OLED and Other Emissive Display Panels
+Manufacture of OLED and Other Emissive Display Panels

-These sessions will cover advances enabling the manufacture of emissive displays.
-In particular, papers on lowering manufacturing costs of OLED panels are strongly encouraged - equipment, process, and materials advances as related to TFT backplanes, pixel-array fabrication, high-resolution patterning, packaging solutions for ensuring long lifetime, etc. More generally, papers relating to the manufacture of other emissive technologies are encouraged, including mature technologies such as PDPs and inorganic EL, as well as emerging technologies such as quantum-dot LED-based displays.
+These sessions aim to cover broadly the advances in the manufacture of emissive displays.
+In particular, papers on enablers of lower manufacturing costs of OLED panels are strongly encouraged - equipment, process, and materials advances as related to TFT backplanes, pixel-array fabrication, high-resolution patterning, packaging solutions, etc. More generally, papers relating to the manufacture of other emissive technologies are encouraged, including emerging technologies such as quantum-dot LED based displays.

-Manufacturing of AMLCDs and Other Non-Emissive Display Panels (including LCOS, MEMS-based displays, other LCDs, etc.)
+Manufacture of AMLCDs and Other Non-Emissive Display Panels (including LCOS, MEMS-based displays, other LCDs, etc.)

-Papers are solicited on topics related to the manufacture of active-matrix backplanes, including innovations in oxide TFTs and poly-Si, as well as conventional a-Si technologies.
-Examples of manufacturing innovations include process and equipment optimization, mask/complexity reduction, TACT time or yield improvements, and reduction of materials consumption.
+Papers are solicited on topics related to the manufacture of activematrix backplanes, including innovations in oxide TFTs and poly-Si, as well as conventional a-Si technologies.
+Examples of manufacturing innovations include process and equipment optimization, mask/ complexity reduction, TACT time or yield improvements, and reduction of materials consumption.
 In addition, the logistics of substrate handling and processing, and overall factory layout, present significant manufacturing challenges.
-In addition to the above topics, papers describing advances in the manufacture of other non-emissive displays such as DLP and other MEMS-based displays are solicited.
+In addition to the above topics, papers describing advances in the manufacture of other non-emissive displays such as DLP MEMS-based displays are solicited.

-Manufacturing of e-Paper and Other Reflective Displays
+Manufacture of e-Paper and Other Reflective Displays